danday74/braintree/README.md

 `npm i`
 `npm start`

-NOTE: If the backend is not running the frontend will not work
+NOTE: If the backend is not running, the frontend will not work

 ## Docs